Abir-Ashab/Mitre-Dataset/exfiltration via dropbox.md

 Follow these steps:

 1. Type `n` for a new remote.
-2. Name it something like: `myStorage`
+2. Name it something like: `dropboxStorage`
-3. Choose storage type: `drive` (20 for Google Drive)
+3. Choose storage type: `drive` (13 for dropbox)
-4. Follow the prompts to authenticate via browser (use your Google account).
+4. Follow the prompts to authenticate via browser.
 5. At the end, type `y` to confirm, then `q` to quit.
+6. Then in this linke, `https://www.dropbox.com/developers/apps/info/s3jnq4f8fcstvgw#permissions`, give all `write & read` access in `Files and folders` and `Collaboration`.

 This process generates the config file.
 Then try this command to find the actual location: